CosmoLike/cocoa/README.md

 :one: *Never install conda environments using the login node*.

 Instead, request an interactive job with a few cores.
-However, users must know that **some supercomputers do not provide internet access on computing nodes** (e.g., the Midway HPC at the University of Chicago).
-Ask the HPC staff for a **queue dedicated to installing and compiling code**; they should exist in a well-designed HPC environment.
-For example, the `build partition` on the Midway supercomputer provides nodes with internet access, which can be accessed with the command.
+However, users must know that **some supercomputers do not provide internet access on computing nodes**.
+Ask the HPC staff for a **queue dedicated to installing and compiling code**; it should exist in a well-designed HPC environment.

-    sinteractive --nodes=1 --ntasks=1 --cpus-per-task=5 --time=3:00:00 --account=pi-XXX --partition=build

-:two: *Set conda verbosity to DEBUG* in case the installation still takes too much time after step :one:.

-    conda config --set verbosity 2

-The DEBUG mode will ensure conda outputs many more intermediate installation steps, which helps the user check whether Conda is stuck on some intermediate step.
-Users can later reset the verbosity level with the command `conda config --set verbosity 0`.

 - :interrobang: **Conda installation is interrupted due to quota limitations**.

 Supercomputers usually enforce strict quota limits on home folders.
 These limits apply to the total file size and the number of files.
 By default, Anaconda modules install new environments at `$HOME/.conda/envs`.
-Anaconda also stores Gigabytes of downloaded packages in the `$HOME/.conda/pkgs` folder; `pkgs` is used by Anaconda as a package cache folder.
-Therefore, reasonable and widely applied quota limitations to the home folder significantly hinder the installation of new environments without the proposed changes below.
+Anaconda also stores Gigabytes of downloaded packages in the `$HOME/.conda/pkgs` folder; the `pkgs` folder is used by Anaconda as a package cache.

 :one: Create an Anaconda folder in a project folder outside `$HOME` with significantly more tolerant quota restrictions.
 For instance, we used the command below on the Midway supercomputer to create an Anaconda folder in the KICP projects partition.